-In addition to setting the objective of price stability, the Act on the CNB lays down that the CNB shall set macroprudential policy by identifying, monitoring and assessing risks jeopardising the stability of the financial system and, in order to prevent or mitigate these risks, contribute by means of its powers to the resilience of the financial system and the maintenance of financial stability.
+Pursuant to the Act on the Czech National Bank, the CNB maintains financial stability in the Czech Republic.
+The CNB’s task in this area is to identify, monitor and assess risks jeopardising the stability of the financial system.
+To prevent or mitigate these risks, the CNB contributes by means of its powers to the resilience of the financial system and the maintenance of financial stability and thus creates macroprudential policy.
 On the practical level, macroprudential policy can be defined as the application of a set of instruments whose aim is to reduce the vulnerability (or increase the resilience) of the financial system by containing the risks that individual financial institutions or the links between them may create for the system as a whole.

 The macroprudential policy tools applied in the Czech Republic

 Macroprudential policy tools include above all macroprudential capital buffers for banks that have become part of the EU regulatory framework due to the implementation of the CRD IV/CRR package.
 In addition to capital buffers, the CNB has at its disposal tools targeted at specific and sectoral risks.
 If it identifies systemic risks, the CNB can apply some of these tools again on the basis of CRD IV/CRR and others on the basis of ESRB recommendations (external link).
 The individual macroprudential policy tools are described in detail in the ESRB Handbook on Operationalising Macro-prudential Policy in the Banking Sector (external link).

 - Countercyclical capital buffer

 - Capital buffer for other systemically important institutions

 - Requirements for LTV, DTI and DSTI limits

 Other macroprudential policy tools applied abroad

 - Higher requirements on capital, liquidity, large exposures and risk weights (activation of Article 458 of CRR)

 - Tools related to the property market (activation of Articles 124 and 164 of CRR)